nadirahdurr/Loan-Qualifier-Questionaire/README.md

 **Please make sure you answer each question as accurrate as possible.**

-You will be promoted to save your qualifying loans to a csv if your total number of qualifying loans is greater than 0.
+You will be promoted to save your qualifying loans to a csv file if the total number of qualifying loans is greater than 0.

 ![Save Loans](images/save-loans.png)

 ---